robertgosz/LapTimer/README.md

 # LapTimer
 Lap timer scoring system for RC cars.
 Using NRF24l01 radios (RF24 lib),  Arduino car modules and Raspberry Pi based main host.
 The idea is quite simple:
 - car with arduino module crosses finish line
 - hall or IR sensor in the car triggers message
-- message with car id and timestamp is sent to the Raspberry
+- message with car id and time is sent to the Raspberry
-- Raspberry receives the message and saves it into a database
+- Raspberry receives the message stores it
-- Web application shows score table with lap times
+- Web application shows table with lap times

 1. CarModule